jkobject/jkobject.github.io/_ideas/the-new-way-well-do-science.md

 Keep the essay.
 Keep the story.
 Keep the part where a scientist explains why the result is surprising, why the method is elegant, why the negative result matters, or why a strange observation might open a new field.
 That is not decoration.
 It is how humans understand science.

+But maybe we should stop treating the full paper as the one sacred object that every researcher must manually produce.
+A paper could be one view among many.
+The researcher provides the scientific objects, the graph of dependencies, the caveats, and the short human explanation of what they think happened.
+Then different texts can be generated from that substrate: long or short, technical or intuitive, skeptical or pedagogical, personalized to the reader's background, and updated when the graph changes.

 But underneath the story, the scientific objects should be exposed.

 This dataset.
 This version.
 This tool.
 This model.
 This result.
 This certificate.
 This condition.
 This citation edge.
 This correction.
 This dependency.
 This trust status.

 If a tool breaks, we should know what breaks downstream.
 If a result survives three independent certificate paths, we should see that too.
 If a citation is only borrowing a dataset, it should not be counted as support for a result.
 If someone built the dataset, maintained the benchmark, proved the lemma, or found the bug, the graph should make that visible.

 A PDF is a good way to tell the story of a result.
 It is a bad place to hide the machinery of trust.
+And increasingly, the PDF itself may not need to be the thing the scientist writes.
+It may be the thing the system renders from the machinery, with the scientist accountable for the machinery and for the claims they choose to stand behind.

 The next version of science should keep the story and expose the machinery.